Sebastijan-Dominis/econ-quiz/README.md

 # Visit http://localhost:5173 in your browser
 ```

+#### Note
+The API key for Firebase is currently hardcoded to enable other developers simple and convenient testing of the code.
+This may change in the future if it gets abused.

 Available scripts (from `econ_quiz/package.json`):

 - `npm run dev` — run the dev server with Vite